Venus2Mice/Venus2Mice/README.md

 - 👋 Hi, I’m @Venus2Mice
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning about .net , asp.net core.
+-  I hope I can build a web app in the future.

 <!---